Posts Tagged ‘my pregnant dog is eating poop’

 1. Hiding The Evidence

 Dogs do almost anything to avoid angering the pack leader (you!), so if you have ever punished your dog for pooping she might eat her own excrement to avoid angering you.
-If you have punished or yelled at your dog for pooping inside the your dog may associate your anger with the act of pooping rather than where she poops.
+If you have punished or yelled at your dog for pooping inside the house your dog may associate your anger with the act of pooping rather than where she poops.
 This means your dog may still eat the poop even if she relieves herself outside.
 To you, it might now appear your dog has developed a taste for poop eating, when all she wanted to do was hide what she sees as a crime.

 2. How Much Is Enough Food?

-If your dog does not get enough or nutrition from her current diet, then she may attempt to increase her intake by eating poop.
-Surprisingly, the exact opposite is also true: sometimes dogs will eat poop if their intake is too high – this is especially true if the dog’s diet is high in fat.
-So, how much is enough for your dog?
+If your dog does not get enough food or nutrition from her current diet, then she may attempt to increase her food intake by eating poop.
+Surprisingly, the exact opposite is also true: sometimes dogs will eat poop if their food intake is too high – this is especially true if the dog’s diet is high in fat.
+So, how much is enough food for your dog?
 This is not always easy to get right so to help you out, I have included the following chapter in this guide: “Diet Right for Dogs”.

 3. Not Enough Mealtimes